Title

 A Philippine law mandates all educational institutions to conduct a daily flag ceremony, with failure to comply resulting in administrative punishment and potential cancellation of recognition or permit for repeat offenders.

-The flag ceremony should be simple and dignified and must include the playing or singing of the Philippine National Anthem.
+It requires all educational institutions to observe a daily flag ceremony that is simple and dignified and includes the playing or singing of the Philippine National Anthem.

-The educational institution and its head shall be subjected to public censure as an administrative punishment, which shall be published at least once in a newspaper of general circulation.
+The institution and its head are subject to public censure as an administrative punishment, to be published at least once in a newspaper of general circulation.

-The Secretary of Education, after proper notice and hearing, shall cancel the recognition or permit of the private educational institution responsible for the failure.
+The Secretary of Education, after proper notice and hearing, shall cause the cancellation of the recognition or permit of the private educational institution.

 Analyze Cases Smarter, Faster